MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 ---

 # Static Programs - Vocabulary
+- Program Specfications: written statements (can become psuedocode)
+    - CAUTION: AI struggles with learning progressions when developing code or how a student chooses code
 - Incorporated into program snippets
    - issue of copy and paste to emphasize new data structure
 - Assersions